 My first book, RELENTLESS GRACE: God’s Invitation To Give Hope Another Chance, was released In November 2008.

 A Message Of Hope

 My message is simple: HOPE CHANGES WHAT’S POSSIBLE.
-In fact, that’s the title of my second book, to be released in December, 2012.
+In fact, that’s the subtitle of my second book, RICH’S RIDE, released in December, 2012.
 My goal is to share God’s message of unending hope in the midst of hopelessness.